MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
 - Process Management and Signal Handling:
     - writePid(), which retrieves the process ID using getpid().
-    - Sigaction(): used to initialize the signal handler to handle the signal sent by the watchdog
+    - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Interprocess Communication (IPC) via Pipes:
-    - write() and read() facilitate data exchange between processes in writeMsg() and readMsg().
+    - write() and read() facilitate data exchange between processes.

-In particular, writeSecure() ensure safe file operations, allowing to modify a specific line while preventing concurrent writes.
-Lastly, readMsg() and writeMsg() facilitate IPC via pipes by reading and writing a Message structure, logging errors, and terminating on failure.
+In addition, readMsg() and writeMsg() facilitate IPC via pipes by reading and writing the Message structure, logging errors, and terminating on failure.

 ### Drone
 The drone handles movement and interaction with targets and obstacles, using force-based navigation.
 The formula used to calculate the next position of the drone is the following: